adejonghm/air-bubble-acoustic-frequency-identifier/README.md

 **json_manager.py** is used to create and update the JSON file using the library `jilib`.

-(*) All these analyzes were performed using the implemented libraries `dsplib` and `jilib`, which are found in the **libs** folder.

 &nbsp;

 ![Spectrogam Animation](spectrogram.jpg)

 > In this work, some techniques were applied to achieve a reproduction of the acoustic signal on its respective spectrogram.
-[Here](https://www.youtube.com/watch?v=BDlcL5jpu2w) is the video.
+[Here](https://www.youtube.com/channel/UCBacHKerJjp4PwmgcCPCyGg){:target="_blank" rel="noopener"} is the video.

 &nbsp;